NullVoxPopuli/drawers/README.md

 ### A note for ActiveModelSerializers

-ActiveModelSerializers, be default, does not consider your _controller's_ namespace when searching for searializers.
+ActiveModelSerializers, by default, does not consider your _controller's_ namespace when searching for searializers.

 To address that problem, you'll need to add this to the serializer lookup chain